General John William Egerton, 7th Earl of Bridgwater1

 Last Edited=25 Jul 2005

-Charlotte Catherine Anne Haynes was born on 20 November 1763.1 She was the daughter of Samuel Haynes and Elizabeth (?).1 She married General John William Egerton, 7th Earl of Bridgwater, son of Rt.
-Rev. John Egerton and Lady Anne Sophia Grey, on 14 January 1783 at 58 Welbeck Street, Marylebone, London, England.1 She died on 11 February 1849 at age 85 at Ashridge Park, England.2 She was buried on 22 February 1849.2 Her will (dated 24 December 1846) was probated on 17 May 1849.2
+Charlotte Catherine Anne Haynes was born on 20 November 1763.1 She was the daughter of Samuel Haynes and Elizabeth (?)1 She married General John William Egerton, 7th Earl of Bridgwater, son of Rt.
+Rev. John Egerton and Lady Anne Sophia Grey, on 14 January 1783 at 58 Welbeck Street, Marylebone, London, EnglandG.1 She died on 11 February 1849 at age 85 at Ashridge Park, EnglandG.2 She was buried on 22 February 1849.2 Her will (dated 24 December 1846) was proven (by probate) on 17 May 1849.2

-From 14 January 1783, her married name became Egerton.1 As a result of her marriage, Charlotte Catherine Anne Haynes was styled as Countess of Bridgwater on 7 March 1803.
+From 14 January 1783, her married name became Egerton.1 After her marriage, Charlotte Catherine Anne Haynes was styled as Countess of Bridgwater on 7 March 1803.

 Citations